mspeculatrix/sniffle/README.md

 Simple Go program for logging the connections made by a device on the local network.

 It just logs the SRC and DST IPs and packet types.
 It doesn't attempt to look at the contents of the packets.
+If you want clever stuff, use Wireshark, tshark or tcpdump.

 Command line options are:

-- -a \<ip>   IP address of device to sniff
+- -a \<ip>   IP address of device to sniff.
+REQUIRED.
-- -d \<dev>  Name of a predefined device to sniff
+- -d \<dev>  Name of a predefined device to sniff.
+Optional.
-- -f \<name> Name of a predefined BPF-format filter to use
+- -f \<name> Name of a predefined BPF-format filter to use.
+Optional.
+- -i \<if>   Interface to use for sniffing (default: enp3s0).
+Optional.
-- -t \<secs> Timeout in secs - default 30
+- -t \<secs> Timeout in secs (default: 30).
+Optional.
 - -v         Turn on verbose mode (otherwise there's no STDOUT output)

 The first three are treated in that priority - ie, if -a is used, then -d and -f are ignored.
 If -d is used, -f is ignored.
+At least one of these options must be used.
+Sniffle can't guess what you want to do.

 After cloning or downloading this code, `cd` into the sniffle directory and run the `setup.sh` script once.